 Polishing pads come in different variants like wool, microfiber, and foam, and every single one has different characteristics and needs different cleaning techniques.
 For people who use wool pads, you are in luck.
 We are here to talk about how to clean wool polishing pads, bear with us.

-Is It Necessary To Clean Wool Buffing Pad
+Is it Necessary to Clean Wool Buffing Pad?

-Yes, it is super necessary because wools are prone to attracting heavy dust and dirt from the car surface.
+Yes, it is super necessary because wools are prone to attracting heavy dust and dirt from the car’s surface.
 If you don’t clean the pad, it will catch the chemical residues, and if untreated, the pad will later get hard due to compound build-up and will deteriorate over time.
 Using it in the next round might be extremely tough for you if you don’t clean the buffer pad after every round.

 More importantly, you want the polishing pad to be on the fluffy side, and for that, you must maintain it in the best possible way to counter the compound overloading on the pad.